jinenv/faye/README.md

 The bot currently supports the following commands and features:

--   **`/start`**: Onboards new users by creating an account, granting a configurable amount of starting gold, and giving them a free Epic-tier Esprit.
+-   **`/start`**: Onboards new users by creating an account, granting a configurable amount of starting nyxies, and giving them a free Epic-tier Esprit.
--   **`/summon <amount>`**: Allows users to spend gold to summon 1, 3, or 10 new Esprits.
+-   **`/summon <amount>`**: Allows users to spend nyxies to summon 1, 3, or 10 new Esprits.
 Results are delivered in an interactive, paginated embed that showcases each Esprit with a dynamically generated image card.
--   **`/balance`**: Lets users check their current gold and dust balances.
+-   **`/balance`**: Lets users check their current nyxies and moonglow balances.
--   **`/daily`**: Provides a daily claim for a set amount of gold, with a 24-hour cooldown.
+-   **`/daily`**: Provides a daily claim for a set amount of nyxies, with a 24-hour cooldown.
 -   **`/inventory`**: Displays a list of all Esprits the user currently owns.
 -   **Dynamic Image Generation**: Creates detailed, high-quality "stat cards" for summoned Esprits using the Pillow library.
 -   **Administrative Tools**: Includes an admin-only `/reset_db` command for wiping and re-seeding the database during development.